5 free space-themed ideas for World Space Week

 If you're looking for space-inspired activities to mark the occasion in your school, explore the list of suggestions below.

-Join us live to be among the first classes to experience our forthcoming space-science themed storyworld Space Mission Lucy.
+Explore space-science themed storyworld Space Mission Lucy.
 Students can meet Donya and Cathy, two female space scientists working on a NASA mission to explore the Trojan asteroids, primitive asteroids orbiting in tandem with Jupiter.

-We will experience 360° scenes, including of the Rocket Garden, Kennedy Space Center Visitor Complex and will learn about the careers of two formidable women in STEM and how they are inspiring young people into robotics and careers in space science and technology.
+Students will experience 360° scenes, including of the Rocket Garden, Kennedy Space Center Visitor Complex and will learn about the careers of two formidable women in STEM and how they are inspiring young people into robotics and careers in space science and technology.
+If you subscribe to Lyfta, you can explore here the storyworld Space Mission Lucy.

 2. The Science Museum

 The Science Museum in London is celebrating World Space Week.
 The 'Exploring Space' exhibition includes a full-sized replica of Eagle, the lander that took the first astronauts to the Moon in 1969 as well as other space objects.
 Visitors can learn about living in space - how to breathe, eat, drink and go to the toilet.
+Find out more here about the science museum.

 3. NASA Kids' Club